Sites: CDL-Atlanta, CDL-Oxford, CDL-Paris, CDL-Toronto

 Streams: Climate, Space

-Michael was global Head of Analysis at Bloomberg New Energy Finance’s research where he leads our research across all renewable energy and energy-smart technologies, including smart grid and related applications.
-He has extensive experience as a senior energy policy maker, in both government and industry, as well as two decades of experience in consulting at McKinsey where he became a Partner.
+Michael Wilshire was the head of analysis at Bloomberg New Energy Finance, where he established teams and led research across renewable energy and related technologies, including generation, digital systems, advanced materials, transport and storage.
+He has previous experience as an energy policy maker in government as well as two decades at McKinsey, where he was a partner specializing in the telecommunications, software and hardware sectors.

-Michael worked in the Department of Energy in the 1980s providing policy advice to UK Government Ministries across a range of energy policy initiatives.
-These included one of the earliest privatizations (Amersham International) which became the foundation for much of the UKs subsequent privatization programme.
-He also worked on the deregulation of the energy sector, renewable energy and nuclear policy and the sale of the electricity industry.
-He was Principal Secretary to the Minister of State for Oil and Gas and subsequently Private Secretary to the Permanent Secretary for the Head of the Energy Ministry.
+Michael worked in the Department of Energy in the 1980s, providing policy advice to UK Government ministers across a range of energy policy initiatives.
+These included one of the earliest privatizations (Amersham International), which became the foundation for much of the UK’s subsequent privatization program.
+He also worked on the deregulation of the energy sector, renewable energy, nuclear policy, and the sale of the electricity industry.
+Michael was Private Secretary to the Minister of State for Oil and Gas and subsequently Private Secretary to the Permanent Secretary for Energy.

-Subsequently, Michael joined McKinsey leading the management consulting firm advising clients across the energy, technology and telecommunications industries.
-He has broad geographic experience of working for businesses and government in over 20 different countries across Europe, the Middle East, Asia and the US on strategic, operational, marketing and technology issues.
+At McKinsey, Michael worked with business and government clients in the energy, technology and telecommunications industries, spanning over 20 different countries across Europe, the Middle East, Asia and the US on strategic, operational, marketing and technology issues.

-Michael has an MA (1st class) from Cambridge University, winning the Ware, Keller and Spencer-Jones prizes for Mathematics, as well as an MBA (with distinction) from the London Business School where he graduated at the top of his year.
+Michael has an master’s in mathematics from Cambridge University and an MBA from the London Business School where he graduated at the top of his year.